seyhajin/monkey2/modules/monkey/docs/language/pointers.md

 ### Pointers

-Pointers are special variables containing a memory adress.
+Pointers are special variables containing a memory address.
 In Monkey2 pointers are mainly used with external C/C++ code.
-It is not advised to use pointers if not necessary.
-It can lead to bug if the pointed adress is not kept "alive".
-Pointer to globals are safe for example.
+Try not to use pointers unless absolutely necessary.
+It can lead to bugs if the pointed address is not kept "alive".
+Pointers to globals are safe, for example.
-You must have acces to the memory you try to reach or you'll have a (fatal) memory acces violation.
+You must have access to the memory you're trying to reach or you'll have a (fatal) memory access violation.

 A pointer can point to any kind of type, even garbage collected types.
 This can lead to bad things too as the garbage collector is not 'aware' of pointers.